Jake McCullough: 1989 season

-McCullough was drafted by the Denver Broncos in the fourth round of the 1989 NFL Draft, with the 97th pick overall.
+McCullough was selected by the Denver Broncos in the fourth round of the 1989 NFL draft, with the 97th pick overall.
 He played in 10 games in the Broncos' 1989 season before suffering a hip injury and being placed on injured reserve on December 15.
 In his 10 games, he recorded two tackles and a sack.

 The Broncos later went on to Super Bowl XXIV, but lost 55–10 against the San Francisco 49ers.

 1990 season

 McCullough played six games with the team in 1990.

 London Monarchs

 McCullough played with the London Monarchs of the World League of American Football in 1992.